CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-configuration-portal-to-cortex/pre-installation.md

 1. Copy the following artefacts to a folder on the Web Application Server:
    * Cortex Innovation {{< version >}} - Configuration Portal.zip

-    {{< alert title="Important" color="warning" >}}Only the files for the version to be installed should be in the containing folder.
-There should not be any other versions of the files in this folder or a subfolder.{{% /alert %}}

 1. Extract the `Cortex Innovation {{< version >}} - Configuration Portal.zip` file to a folder with the same name.

 ## Next Steps?